VRConservation/geosp/chapters/10_future.md

 # Future
-Where your geospatial journey may lead you and the future of open-source geospatial software.
+Where your geospatial journey may lead and the future of open-source geospatial software.

 ## Future